-Photo Phishing Scam: How To Keep Your Pond Safe From Scammers
+Photo Phishing Scam: How To Keep Your Pond Scammer Free

 A classic phishing email scam is making its way into email inboxes again.
 The scam starts with a seemingly legitimate email from someone posing as a professional photographer.
 The "photographer" will state that their photos were being illegally used and that you are infringing on their copyright.